-Of course, there were dozens of us here at first.
+There were dozens of us here at first.
 Only those of us who are physically unable to get away remain, four of us in all.
 The rest have surreptitiously left.
+Slipped away silently in the night.
 The ones who appeared to be in charge of the place also went today.
 We watched them go off in a minibus.
-Rats and sinking ship come to mind.
+Rats and sinking ship spring to mind.
 None of us knows why we are here.
 Is the emergency worldwide or is it something more localised?
 There’s no way of finding out.
-To add to our distress, there appears to be a power cut.
+To add to our distress, there appears to be a power outage.
 Maybe there is simply no electricity being produced in these final days.

 When you are faced with the prospect of annihilation in eleven days time, eleven feels like a very small number.
 It is impossible not to feel fear.

 Burl Rector, if that is really his name, believes categorically that it is the hand of God.

 ‘It’s retribution for all our sins,’ Burl says, in one of his diatribes.
 ‘Revelations tells us that the fearful and the unbelieving, the abominable, murderers, whoremongers, and sorcerers, idolaters and liars shall have their part in the lake which burneth with fire and brimstone.’

 I do not have the energy to point out that I am none of the above, well maybe the fearful and unbelieving, but none of the rest.
 And although it is far from verified, what information we have is that everyone is going to perish, whether they are sinners or not, in just eleven days time.
 If I were to challenge Burl, he would probably have some other Biblical text at the ready.
 Burl’s God is a wrathful God.
 A vengeful and unforgiving God.
 Burl’s God put him in his wheelchair simply because he missed church one Sunday.
 Something to do with a Saturday night lock-in at the Dog and Duck